 Developing Supports for Workers, Families, and Communities that consider and plan for potential impacts on workers, families and their communities based on the implementation of Vermont’s Climate Action Plan

 The Just Transitions Guiding Principles provide a framework for climate action to be utilized during the continued development and ongoing implementation of the Climate Action Plan.
-These principles set expectations for the Climate Council and its subcommittees to conduct their work, what recommendations they make and how investments, implementation and oversight of the plan must occur.
-The Guiding Principles have helped to shape the beginning of a process of community engagement, co-creation, and the prioritization of recommendations that speak to issues of equity and justice.
-The Climate Council has taken some important first steps, however, the Council has heard significant frustration around the timeline which has prevented adequate and inclusive engagement.
-Time and resource constraints have prevented a robust equity analysis and public engagement process.
-Both are essential to move away from a status quo that exacerbates inequities and places impacted communities at greater risk from climate change.
+These principles set expectations for the Climate Council and its subcommittees to conduct their work, what recommendations they make and how investments, implementation and oversight of the Plan must occur.
+The Guiding Principles have helped shape the beginning of a process of engagement and the assessment of the recommendations as they speak to equity and justice.
+The Climate Council has taken some important first steps, however, the Council has heard significant frustration around the aggressive timeline for adopting the initial CAP which weakened opportunities for a robust equity analysis and public engagement process.
+Both are essential to move away from a status quo that exacerbates inequities and leaves impacted communities at greater risk from climate change.

-The Council acknowledges that to realize the transformative change that is needed, ongoing engagement with Vermonters will be needed to consider solutions and understand the barriers to implementation.
+The Council acknowledges that to realize transformative change, ongoing engagement with Vermonters will be needed to consider solutions and understand the barriers to implementation.
 This Fall, the Council engaged with a total of 1,602 Vermonters to discuss the development of the Climate Action Plan.
-Public events were held over a few weeks, an online survey was conducted, and public comments received through the online portal were summarized.
+Public events were held over a few weeks where feedback was received, an online survey was conducted, and public comments collected through the online portal were summarized.
 Through these forums, Vermonters engaged in formulating the actions for inclusion in the Climate Action Plan, helping the Council consider how it will advance climate action in Vermont.
-Despite the engagement, the Council was challenged due to both the timeline and the ongoing pandemic.
-The velocity of the process influenced the participation level of groups that are likely to be more highly impacted by climate change including low-income communities, BIPOC communities, and disability advocacy groups in particular.
+To be clear, the Council was challenged by both the timeline and the ongoing pandemic.
+The velocity of the process influenced the participation level of groups that are likely to be more highly impacted by climate change including rural Vermonters, low-income communities, BIPOC communities, and Vermonters with disabilities.
 The public engagement plan outlined additional opportunities for broader partner outreach and support that were not fully realized during this phase due to the lack of time to build trust and respectfully coordinate with multiple partners.

-Vermont's Climate Action Plan is a vital opportunity to build a stronger, healthier, more vibrant, and resilient future for Vermont, but it is only the first step.
+Vermont's initial Climate Action Plan is a vital opportunity to build a stronger, healthier, more vibrant, and resilient future for Vermont, but it is only the first step.
 The work of the Climate Council is ongoing, and the Council has been clear that this is an initial plan.
-The timeline made it very challenging to address all the objectives identified in the Global Warming Solutions Act (GWSA) to the level of detail needed to advance them immediately.
-As such, there are several pathways for further work beyond December 1.
+It was not possible to address all the objectives identified in the GWSA to the level of detail needed to advance them immediately in the time provided by statute.
+As such, there are a number of pathways that require further work.

-While the legislature and the Agency of Natural Resources will work to advance numerous actions put forward in this plan through legislative action and rulemaking, the Council will work to further advance areas work in several key areas, including but not limited to:
+While the Legislature, the Agency of Natural Resources and other agencies of state government will work to advance numerous actions put forward in this plan, the Council will work to advance efforts in several key areas, including but not limited to:

-Funding and financing options, with a specific emphasis on prioritizing the expenditure of the American Rescue Plan Act dollars to advance the implementation of this plan.
+Funding and financing options, with an immediate emphasis on recommendations related to the expenditure of the American Rescue Plan Act dollars to support implementation of the CAP and ultimately the Infrastructure Investment and Jobs Act (IIJA) as well..

-Overseeing the rollout of the Climate Action Plan and a comprehensive public engagement strategy.
+Overseeing the rollout of the Climate Action Plan and on-going public engagement.

 Furthering the implementation of the Guiding Principles and the Scoring Rubric in the program design of priority actions.

+Consider tabled actions and next steps to further their advancement.

 Organizing the subcommittees work to focus on next steps to further the resilience, adaptation, and sequestration actions prioritized in this plan.